Why You’d Still Have to Be Crazy to Buy an iPad Mini

-- It doesn’t work with standard cables – Many tablets (including the Kindle Fire HD) have micro-USB and micro-HDMI jacks, so you can easily connect to a keyboard or television without purchasing an expensive cable.
-Others, like the Microsoft Surface RT or Toshiba Thrive have full-sized USB jacks, so you can plug in any USB peripheral and don’t need to buy a special cable.
-Apple uses proprietary connectors — so they can sell you cables for $20 to $50.
+- It doesn’t work with standard cables – Many Android tablets use exactly the same micro-USB jack, so you can easily connect them to any charger or peripheral without purchasing an expensive cable.
+The iPad mini uses all proprietary connectors so Apple can sell you cables for $20 to $50.
 If you want an extra charging cable for an iPad mini, it will cost $19 and is hard to find.
 You can buy an Android power cord almost anywhere for as little as $2.

 - Its AV adapter doesn’t support 1080p – Another big downside to Apple’s use of a proprietary “Lightning” cable is that its Digital AV adapter (which connects to the HDMI jack on your TV) doesn’t support 1080p today.
 It’s capable of supporting 1080p, but Apple has chosen to hold back 1080p support for now.